wolfsyntax/goats.io/README.md

 		return FALSE;
 	}

+	//Use to check if the Ear tag ID for Sire exist
-	public function is_sire_exist($str, $field)
+	//just add this 'is_sire_exist[goat_profile.eartag_id]' to the form_validation public function is_sire_exist($str, $field)
 	{

 		sscanf($field, '%[^.].%[^.]', $table, $field);

 		if(isset($this->CI->db)){

-			return ($this->CI->db->limit(1)->get_where($table, array($field => $str,"gender" => "male"))->num_rows() === 0 ?
+			//If the eartag ID is not exist return FALSE, otherwise TRUE return ($this->CI->db->limit(1)->get_where($table, array($field => $str,"gender" => "male"))->num_rows() === 0 ?
 FALSE : TRUE);

 		}